Behavior Policies, Discipline and Grievance Procedures

 - The right to fair and equal treatment without discrimination on the basis of race, ethnicity, religious beliefs, age, gender identity, sexual orientation or disability.

 - The right to privacy and confidentiality.

 - The right to be represented by peers on matters of concern regarding aspects of the College community.

 - The right to procedural due process in disciplinary or grievance matters.

-- To be knowledgeable of and to comply with laws, all civic and College regulations and the directives, policies and procedures of the federal government, Commonwealth, the Massachusetts Board of Higher Education, Bunker Hill Community College and the Student Government Association.
+- To be knowledgeable of and to comply with laws, all civic and College regulations, and the directives, policies and procedures of the federal government, the Commonwealth, the Massachusetts Board of Higher Education, Bunker Hill Community College and the Student Government Association.

 - To behave in a manner that is respectful of all individuals including faculty members, College staff, administrators and students.